Scottish-Tech-Army/soundscape-backend/docs/architecture.md

     - Normally it is zero - i.e. no VM is running.
 VMs are not cheap.

     - Periodically, a function app with a timer trigger increases the scale to 1, so a single VM is instantiated.
 This trigger can also be fired manually through the portal to force an update.
+The function app only ever scales the VMSS up; it does not participate in scale-down.

     - The VM when created installs and runs the ingestion jobs through cloud init.
-If the run is successful, the ingestion job scales the VMSS down again, and the VM disappears.
+Cloud init unconditionally finishes by running `src/vmutils/terminate.sh`, which uploads logs and then issues `az vmss scale --new-capacity 0` against its own VMSS using the VM's managed identity.
+The VMSS therefore scales itself back to zero, and the VM disappears.

+    - If the ingestion job fails, `terminate.sh` writes a `VM ERROR` line to the service log before scaling down.
+This line is picked up by the `VM error` alert in the diagnostics RG (Severity 1, see [operations.md](operations.md)), so a failed run notifies operators even though the VM itself is gone by the time the alert fires.

 # Android architecture